 Cabin Creek Battlefield

 Colonel James M. Williams of the First Kansas Colored Infantry led a Union supply train from Fort Scott, Kansas, to Fort Gibson, Oklahoma which at that time was considered Indian territory.
-When he was close to the crossing of Cabin Creek, he learned that Confederate Colonel Stand Watie, with about two thousand men intended to attack his own troops.
+When he was close to the crossing of Cabin Creek, he learned that Confederate Colonel Stand Watie, with about two thousand men, intended to attack his own troops.
 Watie was waiting for about fifteen hundred reinforcements under the command of Brigadier General William L. Cabell to join him before attacking the supply train.
 Cabell could not make it in time due to the high waters of the river from rainfall days before.
 Williams fought off the Confederates with artillery fire and two cavalry charges.
-The water had receded enough for these men to take the upper advantage.
+The water receded enough for these men to take the advantage.

-The Confederates still took the wagon train and continued to Fort Gibson where they delivered the supplies, making it possible for the Union forces to maintain their presence in Indian territory and take the offensive that resulted in a victory at Honey Springs and the fall of Fort Smith, Arkansas.
+The Confederates took the wagon train and continued to Fort Gibson where they delivered the supplies, making it possible for the Union forces to maintain their presence in Indian territory and take the offensive that resulted in a victory at Honey Springs and the fall of Fort Smith, Arkansas.
 If it had not been for the loss of the train this would not have been considered a Confederate victory.
-The Union would have also had the upper advantage by having the supplies that they needed to defeat the Confederates in later confrontations.
+The Union would have also had the advantage by having the supplies that they needed to defeat the Confederates in later confrontations.

 Even if this was not an assumed victory, it was enough to give the Confederate troops hope and allowed Watie to continue his career until June of 1865.
 Two months after Gen. Robert E. Lee’s surrender in Virginia, Waite finally decided that the war was lost, and he surrendered his command at Doaksville, in Oklahoma Territory near Fort Towson on June 23, 1865.
 He was the last Confederate general to surrender.